 What to Expect in our Foot and Ankle Tutorial

-- Corrective and progressive exercise techniques for the toes, ankles, legs and hips
+- Progressive exercise techniques for the toes, ankles, legs and hips

 - Extensive anatomy, biomechanics and kinesiology, and movement myths busted

 WHAT STUDENTS ARE SAYING

 “My right foot has always supinated transitioning from chaturanga to down dog, so after doing the vid I tried it a couple of times with the ball between my ankles and it’s helped loads… now I pretend the ball is there and it’s so much better.
 You lot come up with some genius tricks and hacks!”

 -Nicki, yoga teacher

 - Anatomy and Kinesiology of the Toes (4:40)